-Factbox: Facebook's IPO: who gets rich?
+FACTBOX: Facebook's IPO: who gets rich?

 The largest seller remains Accel Partners, which will make almost $1.77 billion if the shares sell at $36, the mid-point of its indicative price range.

 Milner's Digital Sky Technologies Global Ltd will unload an additional 19 million shares, bringing the value of its sale to more than $1.6 billion.
-Mail.ru, another firm controlled by the Russian mogul, will sell a stake worth $705 million.
+Mail.ru (MAILRq.L), another firm controlled by the Russian mogul, will sell a stake worth $705 million.

 And Goldman is more than doubling the number of shares it is selling, from 13.2 million to 28.7 million.
 The new sale amount will bring the bank more than $1 billion.